 The qualifications of general education, VET, and higher education are described in terms of LOs.
 For all the aforementioned qualification types, the principles of recognition of non-formal and informal learning are defined in the relevant regulations of the Government of the Republic (National Curriculum for Basic Schools, Simplified National Curriculum for Basic Schools, National Curriculum for Upper Secondary Schools, Standard of VET, and Standard of Higher Education).
 On the basis of these principles the awarding institutions shall establish the procedures for RPL.
-In the system of higher education, a credit point system, which conforms to the ECTS, is used.
-In the VET system, a credit point system based on a study week is used, and transition to a credit point system for VET that conforms to the ECVET is planned.
+In higher education, a credit point system, which conforms to the ECTS, is used.
+In the VET sector a credit point system that conforms to the ECVET, is used.